sj19217/CS-Coursework/Interpreter/process.md

 * Went back and changed from throwing an error if no file is given to asking for a file
 * Made run function
 * Find config string
-* Moved config string stuff into process_config
+* Moved config string stuff into processConfig
 * Looked up strtok and wrote processing of config info (http://www.tutorialspoint.com/ansi_c/c_strtok.htm)
 * Looked up how to interpret an int from the value string (http://en.cppreference.com/w/c/string/byte/strtol)
 * Looked up how to compare strings (https://www.tutorialspoint.com/c_standard_library/c_function_strcmp.htm)